matt-antone/octopi-install/README.md

 - [ ] Local TFT or similar touch screen for the Raspberry [1](#SunFounder)

 ### Required software
-1. If you don't otherwise have it on your workstation, download and install [Etcher](https://www.balena.io/etcher/).
+1. If you don't otherwise have it on your remote computer, download and install [Etcher](https://www.balena.io/etcher/).
+2. If you're on Windows and you don't otherwise have it on your remote computer, download and install [Notepad++](https://notepad-plus-plus.org)
-2. Download the latest OctoPi image and save it as a zip file on your computer's **Desktop** folder.
+3. Download the latest OctoPi image and save it as a zip file on your computer's **Desktop** folder.
 To minimize browser-unzip problems, the recommended method is:

 ```
 curl -L -o ~/Desktop/octopi.zip https://octopi.octoprint.org/latest
 ```

-Copy/paste this into a command prompt on your workstation.
+Copy/paste this into a command prompt on your remote computer.

 ![desktopwithoctopi](https://user-images.githubusercontent.com/15971213/50716686-99238b80-1037-11e9-925d-d40c00fae788.png)

 ## Installation
-1. If you don't otherwise have it on your workstation, download and install [Etcher](https://www.balena.io/etcher/)
+1. If you don't otherwise have it on your remote computer, download and install [Etcher](https://www.balena.io/etcher/)
-2. Insert the microSD card into your workstation, start Etcher, select the `octopi.zip` file on your Desktop, verify that your microSD media is selected and press `Flash!`
+2. Insert the microSD card into your remote computer, start Etcher, select the `octopi.zip` file on your Desktop, verify that your microSD media is selected and press `Flash!`

 ![etcherscreenshot](https://user-images.githubusercontent.com/15971213/50716913-d6d4e400-1038-11e9-9645-3a4004a37971.png)